Chart Color Schemes

 Caboolture - South features high concentrations of group households, with a fairly typical median household size

 Family households constitute 72.0% of all households, including 26.0% couples with children, 23.9% couples without children, and 20.6% single parent families.
 Non-family households comprise the remaining 28.0%, with lone person households at 23.5% and group households making up 4.5%.
-The median household size is 2.7 people, which aligns with the Greater Brisbane average.
+The median household size is 2.7 people, aligning with the Greater Brisbane average.

 Frequently Asked Questions - Households